timescale/docs/getting-started/index.md

 as hypertables, continuous aggregates, and compression.

 <!-- vale Google.We = NO -->
-The easiest way to explore the features of TimescaleDB isto use [Timescale Cloud][sign-up], our hosted, cloud-native database service.
+The easiest way to explore the features of TimescaleDB is to use [Timescale Cloud][sign-up], our hosted, cloud-native database service.
 <!-- vale Google.We = YES -->